-Nuthatches are among 170 bird species in North Carolina whose ranges are expected to shift and shrink due to a changing climate, according to Audubon’s Birds and Climate Change Report released in 2014.
+Nuthatches are among 205 bird species in North Carolina -- and nearly two-thirds of North American birds (389 of 604 species) -- that are at risk of extinction if we continue business as usual on climate change, according to Audubon’s Survival By Degrees report released in October 2019.
 A fun community science project is taking flight to understand how birds are reacting to climate change and how humans can prepare for these changes.

 Climate Watch aims to document species’ responses to climate change by having volunteers in the field look for birds where Audubon’s climate models project range expansion and loss by the 2020s.

 Climate Watch focuses on species with the strongest predictions in the climate models.
-Specifically in North Carolina, Climate Watch participants are asked to look for the three species of nuthatches: White-breasted Nuthatch, Red-breasted Nuthatch, and Brown-headed Nuthatch.
+Specifically in North Carolina, Climate Watch participants are asked to look for tnuthatches (White-breasted Nuthatch, Red-breasted Nuthatch, and Brown-headed Nuthatch), Eastern Bluebirds, American Goldfinches, Eastern Towhees, and Painted Buntings.

 1. Sign-up